GluuFederation/flex/docs/install/helm-install/amazon-eks.md

 ## Initial Setup

 1. Before initiating the setup please obtain an [SSA](../../install/software-statements/ssa.md) to trial Flex, after which you are issued a JWT.
-You need to convert it into base64 format that you can use to install, specified by the `.global.licenseSsa` key in the `values.yaml` of Gluus Chart.
+You need to convert it into base64 format that you can use to install, specified by the `.global.licenseSsa` key in the `values.yaml` of Gluu's Chart.

 2. Install [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)